Healthy start: The importance of regular check ups for babies and children

 It is key to identify any hearing problems by the time a baby is 3 months old so that early intervention or treatment can be underway by the time the baby is 6 months old.

 The South African national expanded programme on immunisation spans from birth to age 12.
 Parents can have their children vaccinated at state clinics for free or through private healthcare.
-Note that some vaccinations, such as those against MMR (measles, mumps and rubella) and chickenpox, are not available in the public sector.
+Some vaccinations, such as those against MMR (measles, mumps and rubella) and chickenpox, are not available in the public sector.

 Give your child's doctor access to your child's electronic health record